-- 7.1.
-The Library shall provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary, and the employer is aware of the need for accommodation due to the employee's disability. - 7.2.
-The Library shall provide the workplace emergency response information to the person designated by the employer to provide assistance to the employee. - 7.3.
-This information shall be reviewed: - a.
+- 7.1 The Library shall provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary, and the employer is aware of the need for accommodation due to the employee's disability.
+The Library shall also provide the workplace emergency response information to the person designated by the employer to provide assistance to the employee in the event of a workplace emergency. - 7.2 This information shall be reviewed: - a.
 When the employee moves to a different location; - b.
-When the employee's overall accommodation needs, or plans are reviewed; and - c.
+When the employee's overall accommodation needs, or plans are reviewed; and, - c.
 When the employer reviews its general emergency response policies.